DougTheDruid/SoT-ESP-Framework/README.md

 ### How it works
 When running `main.py`, an `SoTMemoryReader` object is created (found in `sot_hack.py`).
 That object creates a `ReadMemory` object (found in `memory_helper.py`) which is used to perform our requisite memory calls.
+We also create a Pyglet window to display our data, and give Pyglet a set of instructions to run certain update methods every so often (or every frame).

 The `SoTMemoryReader` object gets data about the game world, but has a main game loop function called `read_actors`.
 This method is responsible for determining how many actors there are, and reading data about all of those actors.
-The actor data is stored in our class variables for that "run" of the hack and then parsed and diplayed using PyGame.
-The `pygame_helper.py` file contains a `PyGameHelper` object which initializes some PyGame info at start-up.
-We then utilize that object to display items to our screen.
+For Actors we are interested in knowing more about, we create a relevant class-object to track their information.
+We also use that object to build display information for Pyglet to utilize.

 Largely speaking, if you want to see the flow of the code, start at `main.py` and work your way down into the objects and other files.

-One thing worth mentioning is that this code simply scans every actor every iteration of the script.
-This is *not necessarily* the most performance-efficient and may cause you to get sub-optimal framerates in-game. **YOU** may work on alternative implementations to improve speed.
-Below is a list of suggestions:
-1. Only re-pull data for moving objects (Or update static objects information less frequently)
-2. Build in "buffer frames" to pygame where there is a cache of display-objects to utilize
+*This is an early build using Pyglet and probably isn't super optimized.*

 ### Structs
 Instead of rebuilding structures similarly to how you would in C or C++, I utilize something fairly frequently in my